-You may be wondering why you pay more for car insurance as a 21-year-old.
+You may be wondering why you pay more for car insurance as a 21-year-old than a 22-year-old or somebody even older does.
 The answer is fairly simple.
 You are not yet an experienced driver.
 But the full answer is more complex.
-Car insurance rates are primarily based on risk.
+Auto insurance rates are primarily based on risk.
 Insurance companies use a number of statistics to determine what constitutes risk.
 Statistics show that drivers age 21 are more likely to get citations, and they are more likely to have accidents.
-Based on those statistics and other factors, you will probably pay a lot more for car insurance than your parents.
+Based on those statistics and other factors, you will probably pay a lot more for auto insurance than your parents.

 Average Rates for 21-Year-Old Drivers by State

-The rates that 21-year-olds will pay for auto insurance vary by state.
-Each state has different laws and requirements that play a role in determining auto insurance rates.
+The rates that 21-year-olds will pay for car insurance vary by state.
+Each state has different laws and requirements that play a role in determining insurance rates.
 Below are the average rates for full coverage auto insurance policies for 21-year-olds, by state.

 |State||Average Annual Premiums|

 There are many factors that come into play when calculating how much car insurance will cost for a 21-year-old besides your age.
 Some of these factors you can control, while others you cannot.
 Consider these things when budgeting for car insurance.

 - Gender: It is a sad reality that men pay on average 1 percent more for auto insurance throughout their lives than women.
 Yet this gender gap can be even larger for younger drivers.
 If you are male and under 25, be prepared to pay more for car insurance than women in the same situation.

 - Education: Car insurance companies see people with education as being more responsible and less likely to file a claim.
 For this reason, you can save on your car insurance if you hold a degree.
 If you started college at 18, you probably have a degree at 21 or 22.
 You can expect to save even more if you maintain good grades while at school.